qianqianwang68/omnimotion/README.md

 To generate the motion trail visualization, foreground/background segmentation mask is required.
 For DAVIS videos one can just use the mask annotations provided by the dataset.
-For custom videos that don't come with foreground segmentation masks, you can use [remove.bg](https://www.remove.bg/) to remove the background for the query frame, download the masked image and specify its path:
+For custom videos that don't come with foreground segmentation masks, you can use [remove.bg](https://www.remove.bg/) to remove the background for the query frame, download the masked image and set `foreground_mask_path` to its path.
+[Here](https://omnimotion.cs.cornell.edu/dataset/mask_0.png) is an example of the masked image for the first frame of the `butterfly` sequence.
 ```
 python viz.py --config configs/default.txt --data_dir {sequence_directory} --foreground_mask_path {mask_file_path}
 ```

+If you download the provided model weights for a sequence from [here](https://drive.google.com/drive/folders/16ekLy-4LTkYAavYrWaKk2qUpJ9TyMXlO?usp=sharing), you can visualize the correspondences by running the `viz.py` script and setting `data_dir` to the unzipped directory, `ckpt_path` to the path for `model_100000.pth` in the directory, and optionally `foreground_mask_path`as the path to `mask_0.png` (only required for non-DAVIS sequences `butterfly`, `kangaroo`, and `swing_tire` if you want to visualize their motion trails).

 ## Troubleshooting